- Date published:

-10:38 am, April 5th, 2013 - 84 comments
+10:38 am, April 5th, 2013 - 87 comments

 Categories: accountability, australian politics, corruption, john key, Spying - Tags: campbell live, GCSB, iain rennie, ian fletcher, spin

 Yesterday, Iain Rennie as reported by Brent Edwards on RNZ responded to criticisms of Ian Fletcher’s appointment as head of the GCSB.
 RNZ report.
 Later on Campbell Live Rennie did a very good job in damping down criticism of Key’s intervention in the appointment.
 Rennie shifted the focus from Key to himself, in keeping with his brief to be non-political.